 Having sensitive skin can be a challenge, but you can be proactive to avoid putting a damper on your summer fun.
 Some advance preparation can help you stay active and have the freedom to enjoy it all.
+Here's how to protect your skin from the sun this summer.

 It’s a good precaution for everyone, but one that is especially good for those with sensitive skin: Avoid being in direct sunlight during peak daylight hours, typically between 10 a.m. and 2 p.m.
 During this time period, the sun’s rays can be harsher, and your skin could suffer as a result.
 If you must be exposed to the sun during these hours, use sunscreen with a high SPF and reapply as needed for protection.